 In our modern society, which member of the married couple that earns more money is certainly no longer based upon gender and neither is the decision to become a stay-at-home parent.
 More and more men are choosing to forego the “traditional” 9-5 and choosing to care for their kids full-time.
 Again, with the rise of same-sex couples, this issue has become largely irrelevant, anyway.

 Men in need should not be ashamed, embarrassed or afraid to ask for financial support.
 Perhaps you supported your wife while she completed her medical school degree and were promised the ability to get your master’s degree when she was settled in her career.
 Now, you have split and she is earning a doctor’s wages.
 It is only fair that you should at least be provided the opportunity to go back to school and get your own career on track, while she support you through the process, just as you supported her.

 Plainly and simply, if there is a sizeable income disparity between husband and wife, the party earning more money could be on the hook for paying spousal support, regardless of gender.
 And, both men and women have the same burden to prove to the court that they need alimony from their spouse.

 Have questions about alimony or divorce?
 We’re here to help.
-Please contact us to schedule your free and confidential consultation with one of our experienced and qualified family law attorneys.
+Please contact us to schedule your confidential consultation with one of our experienced and qualified family law attorneys.
 Take the first step towards a secure new future.
 Call today: 888-888-0919.